douglasgreen/outlines/computing/web_development/apache_web_server.md

 2. Load Balancing and High Availability:
     -   Using mod_proxy_balancer: This module allows Apache to function as a load balancer, distributing requests among multiple backend servers.
-    -   Session Persistence: Configuring session stickiness to ensure that a user\'s session is maintained on the same backend server.
+    -   Session Persistence: Configuring session stickiness to ensure that a user's session is maintained on the same backend server.
     -   Health Checks: Implementing health checks for backend servers to ensure requests are only sent to servers that are up and running.
     -   Failover and Redundancy: Setting up failover mechanisms for high availability, ensuring that the failure of one server does not lead to total service disruption.